Trollallah/Pinocky/README.md

 written in a way that makes them scalable.
 All of these systems use Enums to easily distinguish them in code and allow for more of any one of them to be added.

+### Objective and directions for Pinocky:
+As of now the objective is just to last as long as possible.
+You control the penguin character by either using WASD or the arrow keys.
+You take damage if the enemies touch you, so it's your job to maneuver your penguin around all the enemies.
+The attack is on a timer and automatically fires, so all you have to do is avoid touching the enemies.
+The attack deals damage to the enemies and stuns them momentarily.
+Once you have dealt enough damage to the enemies they die and drop a bowling shoe.
+The bowling shoes are actually experience, and collecting them will go towards filling a bar at the bottom of the screen up.
+Once that fills up you get to pick an upgrade.
+Watch out though...
+Everytime you fill the bar you get an upgrade, but the enemies will start spawning more frequently and the chances of spawning the strong pins increases.
+The pins will also occasionally get buffs that make them more dangerous.

+### Attacks:
+1. The straight ball.
+It might not be the most glamorous, but it's definitely useful.

+### Enemies:
+1. Weak pin - A little bowling pin that chases you around.
+Drops a red bowling shoe that's not worth much experience.
+2. Strong pin - A much tougher and larger pin that chases you around.
+Drops a yellow bowling shoe that is worth a lot more experience than the red shoes.

 ### To run the game:
 1. Install [Python 3.11](https://www.python.org/downloads/)
 2. Install pygame-ce from command prompt/powershell